Currumbin Valley, Queensland: Demographics

+Education

+Currumbin Valley State School is a government primary (Preparatory to Year 6) school for boys and girls at 1223 Currumbin Creek Road (28.2064°S 153.3943°E).
+In 2018, the school had an enrolment of 171 students with 17 teachers (10 full-time equivalent) and 8 non-teaching staff (5 full-time equivalent).

+There are no secondary schools in Currumbin Valley.
+The nearest government secondary school is Elanora State High School in neighbouring Elanora to the north.

 Amenities

 The Gold Coast City Council operates a fortnightly mobile library service which visits Currumbin Valley State School on Currumbin Creek Road.

 Currumbin Valley Uniting Church is at 1326 Currumbin Creek Road (28.2121°S 153.3881°E).